 Preferred camera orientation: landscape (horizontal).
 This allows a wide area to be visible at all times during the walkthrough.
 And be sure to turn the rotation lock on so the orientation doesn’t change if the camera wobbles a bit.

 Microphone / speaker.
 Make sure that the camera / phone speaker can be easily heard in the various areas of the walkthrough.
 Be very aware of ambient noise levels.
 You might consider using an inexpensive bluetooth speaker with built-in microphone.
 Pair this with the phone and pass around to the people being interviewed so everyone can hear and be heard.
+But make sure it has high quality!
+Stay away from simple lapel microphones; they just don’t sound so good unless they are very close to the speaker’s mouth.
 Be sure to obey COVID precautions, though!

 Wifi / cellular infrastructure.
 Hospitals are notorious for having dead spots in strategic places.
 Make sure to test the signal strength in every area that will be visited.
 If signal strength for one network (wifi or cellular) is weak in one zone, use the other network.